Skip to content

 It is very important to show patience when dating someone with BPD.
 Treatment takes time and may require a lifelong commitment to therapy, and that can take a toll on the relationship—but it’s not impossible to cope.
 It can be important to make sure you have your own support system as well and are able to show up for and care for yourself, too.

-Can a BPD relationship last?
-Yes!
+It is possible to have a lasting relationship with someone with BPD.
 However, these relationships are usually troubled, particularly when the BPD partner has chronic symptoms.
 It appears, though, that in such cases, the quality of the relationship is more dependent on the personality of the non-BPD companion.7 Nevertheless, a determining factor is also the BPD partner’s disposition to admit that they have issues and their willingness to seek help.

 Other factors like adequate treatment accompanied with a supportive partner yield favorable outcomes for BPD individuals and their ability to sustain quality relationships.2 Lastly, it has been found that BPD individuals who reach a degree of emotional stability and decrease in symptoms have higher chances of sustaining satisfying relationships and getting married.
 They were less likely to part ways as compared to the non-recovered BPD counterparts.8